eugen0329/vim-esearch/README.md

 ###Mappings
 In `~/.config/nvim/init.vim` / `~/.vimrc`:

-Use the following functions to redefine default mappings:
+Use the following functions to redefine default mappings (**NOTE** default mapping are listed as an example here):

 ```vim
     " Start esearch prompt autofilled with one of g:esearch.use initial patterns